joscraw/S.O./README.md

 # README

-This project is just using sqlite3 so there should be zero database configuration needed to get setup and running
+This project is using sqlite3 so there should be zero database configuration needed to get setup and running